1. Many North Texans Enjoy Spacious Homes

 2. An Appreciation For Texas Tradition

-Pianist and singer Bobbie Nelson (Willie Nelson’s sister) in the studios of Atlantic Records for a Willie Nelson recording session in February, 1973 in New York City, New York
+Pianist and singer Bobbie Nelson (Willie Nelson’s sister) in the studios of Atlantic Records for a Willie Nelson recording session in February, 1973 in New York City, New York.

-3. Top Quality Music Education
+s3.
+Top Quality Music Education

 All this great music education means there are many wonderful, talented and conscientious piano teachers in DFW.
 The Dallas Music Teachers Association is a great resource for finding piano teachers.
-They have many events, masterclasses, seminars and competition throughout the year that are great for students to work towards.
+They have many events, masterclasses, seminars and competitions throughout the year that are great for students to work towards.

 4. Dallas Is A Hub For The Piano Industry And Is One Of The Best Retail Piano Markets In The Country

 There is no doubt that the Dallas-Ft.
 Worth piano market is strong.
 Steinway Hall, Metroplex Piano, Collora Piano and other quality retailers have attracted a lot of talent in the fields of piano technology and piano sales.
 Some of the best piano technicians and piano sales people have settled in DFW because this market has the potential to nurture rewarding careers for many of us.
 I personally moved to Dallas because I was offered a position at Steinway Hall.
 It was challenging, rewarding and provided me with an education in the industry that you just can’t find anywhere else.
-I improved significantly as a technican thanks to my experience and time working at Steinway Hall.
-Some of the best in the piano sales industry have left markets, like New York and Los Angeles, long considered the best, in Favor of the opportunity to work in Dallas.
+I improved significantly as a technician thanks to my experience and time working at Steinway Hall.
+Some of the best in the piano sales industry have left markets like New York and Los Angeles, long considered the best, in favor of the opportunity to work in Dallas.

 5. The Van Cliburn Competition